Best Spinning Reels under $100

 - Lower line capacity

-The Revros has an exceptionally smooth feel with the 8 bearing system.
+The Daiwa has an exceptionally smooth feel with the 8 bearing system.
 The reel models available are meant for small to medium sized fish.
 That may be the only drawback is the lack of larger reel sizes for those Daiwa fans.
 Has an air rotor design that makes the reel lighter and enables better airflow (enables quicker drying time).
 For a low range priced reel this one is tough to beat for the fresh water angler.

 - Exceptionally smooth feeling reel (retrieval and drag)